Skip to main content

 Consulting with an Advisor

-Students are required to consult their advisors in the department before beginning work as a studio or art history major and each semester thereafter.
+Students are required to consult their advisors in the department before beginning work as a studio major and each semester thereafter.
 Not all courses are offered every semester.
-Consultation with an art advisior will allow for timely completion of art major requirements.
+Consultation with an art advisor will allow for timely completion of art major requirements.
 See the department's advising handbook for more information.

 Advising PDF